Toddler Development and Milestones: Your 2 Year and 5 Month Old

 Speech and Language Development

-At 29 months, toddlers already know a lot of words and are usually able to express themselves, albeit with some difficulty.
+At 2 years and 5 months, toddlers already know a lot of words and are usually able to express themselves, albeit with some difficulty.
 By now, he should be able to name a few colours, as well as different body parts.

 This is also the age when your toddler starts to charm other people.
 He may even try to start conversations by himself!
 This is very exciting for parents, since at this stage you can have conversations with your child and he is starting to understand the words that you’re saying.